awsdocs/amazon-redshift-developer-guide/doc_source/copy-parameters-data-format.md

 }
 ```

 In the context of Amazon Redshift COPY syntax, a JSONPath expression must specify the explicit path to a single name element in a JSON or Avro hierarchical data structure\.
-Amazon Redshift does not support any JSONPath elements, such as wildcard characters or filter expressions, that might resolve to an ambiguous path or multiple name elements\.
+Amazon Redshift doesn't support any JSONPath elements, such as wildcard characters or filter expressions, that might resolve to an ambiguous path or multiple name elements\.

 For more information, see [COPY from JSON Format](copy-usage_notes-copy-from-json.md)\.